 Maybe you’re thinking of a guide focused on branding.
 Like a brand style guide that outlines the correct logo, font, and color palette for your organization.
 Or perhaps the Associated Press’ Stylebook, often considered the ultimate companion for any journalist, or an academic style guide like the Chicago Manual of Style.

 Well, a content style guide is much more than that!

 A content style guide is the backbone of your enterprise content strategy.
 In a perfect world, it unites all your content contributors — no matter where they work — and helps them to standardize their writing style and tone.
 It also keeps them on message and speaking in the voice of your brand.

-Simply put, a content style guide is your best tool to make sure all of your company’s content maintains a consistent voice and personality — regardless of department or location.
+Simply put, a content style guide is your best tool to make sure all of your company’s content maintains consistency across voice and personality — regardless of department or location.
 A content style guide contains a set of company-specific writing guidelines that shape your content and keep everyone writing in the same way.
-And successful corporate content style guides achieve several things simultaneously:
+So it’s a major reference point for all writers regardless of content type: such as blog posts, content marketing assets, technical documentation, etc. And successful corporate content style guides achieve several things simultaneously: